 check Blocks:

-terraform fmt, validate, IDE integration, pre-commit hooks with linters/scanners.plan review (including check warnings), apply review.check block evaluation.error_messages.conditions focused.check blocks thoroughly.check blocks with your IaC.check block warnings (e.g., pause for review, trigger alerts).
-Platforms that offer robust CI/CD integration or built-in execution environments can simplify this significantly, ensuring that checks and policies are consistently applied without manual overhead.Terraform check blocks are a valuable addition to the IaC validation toolkit, enabling native, continuous verification of your infrastructure's state and behavior.
-They offer a flexible, HCL-native way to define assertions that run with every plan and apply.
+terraform fmt, validate, IDE integration, pre-commit hooks with linters/scanners.plan review (including check warnings), apply review.check block evaluation.error_messages.conditions focused.check blocks thoroughly.check blocks with your IaC.check block warnings, for example pausing for review or firing an alert.
+A platform with built-in execution environments takes most of the manual wiring off your plate here.check blocks are a solid addition to the validation toolkit.
+They give you an HCL-native way to assert things about your infrastructure's state, and they run with every plan and apply without any extra machinery.